 - Advise the controller that you wish to take the CAT-xx or I-xx test (exception: the CAT-1 doesn’t involve any ATC communication)

 - Complete the flight as described in the rating.
 Once the controller advises that he/she can administer your test, you should complete the flight as you would any other, filing a flight plan if appropriate, and making all necessary radio calls.

 - The controller will issue a passing or non-passing grade by the end of the flight, if not before.
-If you do not receive a result prior to disconnecting, be sure to query the controller to determine the result of the tests.

 - Passing grades will be posted immediately on the roster.